-- 1. Each Paraprofessional employee shall be allocated the number of hours equivalent to eight (8) workdays for professional development and/or leadership activities each school year.
+- 1. Each SAEOP employee shall be allocated the number of hours equivalent to eight (8) workdays for professional development and/or leadership activities each school year.
 The purpose of these days is to provide extra time for participating in school/program decision-making, building leadership activities, and/or training to enhance job skills and/or improve student learning. - 2.
-A workday is defined as the number of hours in an employee's regular workday - 3.
+A workday is defined as the number of hours in an employee's regular workday. - 3.
 The paid activity (or activities) shall be by mutual agreement between the employee and his or her supervisor.
 An employee may appeal their supervisor's decision to the Labor/Management committee.
 Extra Time Reporting forms shall be utilized by the employee to document and claim such time. - 4.
 Extra-Time Reporting forms used for this purpose for a specified school year must be submitted no later than June 30 of that school year.
 Employees who participate in professional development in July and August may utilize their unused professional development days, if any, from the just completed school year.
 If all professional development days from the just completed school year.
 If all professional development days from the just completed school year.
-The employee's Extra-Time Reporting form for July and August must be received by Payroll by August 31.

-- 5. Time served for these activities must be within the forty-hour work week such that the employee is not in an overtime pay situation for these activities.
+The employee's Extra-Time Reporting form for July and August must be received by Payroll by August 31. - 5.
+Time served for these activities must be within the forty-hour work week such that the employee is not in an overtime pay situation for these activities.
 Payment is at the employee's regular hourly rate of pay.
 If these activities must be performed in an overtime situation, the maximum amount of pay and hours may not exceed the pay and hours equivalent to eight (8) regular work days in each school year.
 The employee may also use days to pay for substitutes in order to attend professional development during the work day.
 Each substitute day will be equal to one day of pay. - 6.
+Employees may use the equivalent dollars of up to three (3) days for overtime that has supervisor's prior approval. - 7.
 Any unspent funds shall be recaptured by the SPS on a yearly basis.
-There shall be no carryover of these funds. - 7.
-Paraprofessionals will have access to district professional development courses that are related to SPS curriculum and that they use in assisting students, contingent on available funds as set forth in Article II, Section D.2.d, and contingent on the content area capacity within Instructional Services.
+There shall be no carryover of these funds.